-However, if you want to make a full batch of marshmallows, a stand mixer with fitted whisk attachment is a safe choice.
+However, if you want to make a full batch of marshmallows, a stand mixer with a fitted whisk attachment is a safe choice.
+With this setup, you get to whisk the egg whites and the candy mass separately without extra hassle.
 In the end, it’s a matter of equipment you have available and whether you want to make 20 or 40 marshmallows.

 Vintage Marshmallows | Recipe

 I’ve converted the original cubic measures to more exact measures when necessary for us candy bakers who prefer to work with a kitchen scale.
 To check the original vintage marshmallow recipe, click here.

-Put sugar, corn syrup, and hot water in saucepan, and stir until sugar is dissolved, bring to boiling point and boil without stirring to 240°F., or until it forms a soft ball when tried in cold water.
+Put sugar, corn syrup, and hot water in a saucepan, and stir until sugar is dissolved, bring to boiling point and boil without stirring to 240°F., or until it forms a soft ball when tried in cold water.
 Remove from fire, add gelatine which has soaked in the cold water, and beat mixture until it is white.

 Flavored Homemade Marshmallows